qiz-li/lovelace-soft-ui/README.md

 [![This is new user friendly](https://img.shields.io/badge/new%20user-friendly-brightgreen?style=flat-square&)](#) [![The maintainer is N-l1](https://img.shields.io/badge/maintainer-N--l1-blue?style=flat-square)](https://github.com/N-l1)

 **Hello there!** Thank you for finding your way to my Home Assistant repo.
-Here you will find a simple, good looking, yet highly functional custom Neumorphic/Soft UI styled Lovelace.
+Here you will find a simple, good looking, yet highly functional custom Neumorphic/Soft UI styled Lovelace package (with easy steps on how to set it up).
 Enjoy!

 [**Inspiration & examples!**](docs/inspiration.md) **|** [**Questions, help & discussions**](https://community.home-assistant.io/t/lovelace-soft-ui-simple-and-clean-lovelace-configuration)